-We reach the following conclusions regarding job accessibility close to the transit line: (1) uneven distribution of job and housing; (2) higher likelihood of being poor; and (3) higher job accessibility.
-From these findings, it is possible to conclude that although transit access was associated with higher job accessibility, the jobs that became accessible as a result of the transit line were not paying enough to either attract higher income households or lift the poor into the median income range.
+We reach the following conclusions regarding job accessibility close to the transit line: (1) uneven distribution of job and housing; (2) higher likelihood of being non-poor; and (3) lower job accessibility.
+From these findings, it is possible to conclude that the uneven distribution of jobs coupled with lower job accessibility was making it difficult for households to move up on the economic ladder because they may have to pay more for housing and transportation.

-7-SUMMARY OF FINDINGS
+8-SUMMARY OF FINDINGS